Osiris-Team/Easy-Java-Events/README.md

 EJE provides accessible methods for handling events/actions/listeners.
 Add this as dependency to your project via [Maven/Gradle/Sbt/Leinigen](https://jitpack.io/#Osiris-Team/Easy-Java-Events/LATEST) (requires Java 8 or higher).

+The best and probably quickest way to learn how this lib works, is by reading the code below from top to bottom.
+Should take you max.
+5 minutes.
 ```java
 Event<Integer> onValueChanged = new Event<>();
 onValueChanged.addAction(value -> { // Stays in memory and gets executed every time.